decentralized-identity/didcomm-messaging/routing.md

 * Because of security and privacy goals, DIDComm routing must impose careful limits on how and to what degree intermediate nodes are trusted.

 * Because DIDComm aims to be transport-independent, its routing model must be carefully decoupled from  strong assumptions about networking.
-In particular, DIDComm routing in general cannot assume that:
+In particular, DIDComm routing cannot make broad-brush assumptions that:
     * A route will use only a single transport.
     * Transport mechanisms will provide any security benefits.
     * The identity and connectivity for every hop in a route will be known by any party at the time a message is sent.